 Please note that ASL courses completed at another institution during Winter 2019 and beyond will not transfer into UCLA as exact equivalents to our ASL courses.
 Students will need to take a placement exam to determine which level of ASL is appropriate for them here at UCLA.

-**Placement exams will be offered in April 2022.
+**Placement exams will be offered in Fall 2022.
 Please check back for updates regarding how to register for a placement exam**